mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 ## Bibliography

 Alter, Robert. *The Art of Biblical Narrative*, E-book ed.
 Basic Books, 2011.

+Asumang, Annang.
+"Strive for peace and holiness: the intertextual journey of the Jacob traditions from Genesis to Hebrews, via the prophets."
+*Conspectus: The Journal of the South African Theological Seminary* 17, no. 3 (2014): 1-52.

 Cassuto, Umberto. *A Commentary on the Book of Genesis: From Noah to Abraham*.
 Translated by Israel Abrams.
 E-book ed.
 Varda Books, 2012.